thomastaudt/portpics/README.md

 For the script to work, `from exifread import process_file` must succeed in Python 3.2 or above (this requires the `exifread` package).
-The script should work on every OS reasobably supported by python, but only linux is tested by the author.
+The script should work on every OS, but only linux is tested by the author.

 ### Options